Best Wine Clubs for Your Money, According to Sommeliers

 • Choose your wine subscription plan carefully.
 Within each wine club, there are often multiple plans and options to choose from.
 Think about the styles and quantity of wine your household is likely to want, and then look for a plan that comes closest to matching those needs best, while also offering a good mix of convenience and savings.
 Then, after a few months, if things aren't working out as you'd imagined, adjust your plan, or cancel it if need be.

 Below are some of the best wine club subscriptions out there, as recommended by sommeliers and wine bloggers we spoke to.
 Consider it a starting point in your search for the best wine subscription package for you.
 For what it's worth, in addition to the recommendations below, we've also heard good things about wine clubs like Winc and Vinebox, among the hundreds of others on the market.

 Best Wine Clubs

 • From $39 per month

 Sommelier Jörn Kleinhans has been in the game for a while.
-He is the owner of the Huntington Beach, California-based The Sommelier Company, a nationwide resource for guided wine tastings, and is one of the leading sommelier panel moderators in the country.
-He likes Kermit Lynch, which he calls “the most interesting wine club for long-term wine lovers.
-This famous importer has discovered many of the leading wineries in Europe and beyond, and brought them to the United States,” he adds.
-“Members receive a varied selection from classic regions around the world each month, and it’s clear that the selection of the wines was done by competent wine specialists.”
+He is the founder of the Huntington Beach, California-based The Sommelier Company, a nationwide resource for guided wine tastings, and is one of the leading sommelier panel moderators in the country.
+He likes Kermit Lynch, which he calls "the most interesting wine club for long-term wine lovers.
+This famous importer has discovered many of the leading wineries in Europe and beyond, and brought them to the United States," he adds.
+"Members receive a varied selection from classic regions around the world each month, and it's clear that the selection of the wines was done by competent wine specialists."

 • From roughly $60 per month